-Learning how to photograph the Milky Way isn’t anywhere near as hard as you may think, and not only that, it’s one of the most rewarding and impressive types of photography that you can master.
+Photographing the Milky Way is one of the most rewarding and impressive types of photography that you can master.

-When done right, Milky Way photography produces awe-inspiring results that will impress your friends, and wow strangers who view your portfolio.
+When done right, astrophotography produces awe-inspiring results.
+These will impress your friends and strangers who view your portfolio.

-In this first section we’re going to talk about the gear you need, from camera and lens, all the way through to the clothes we recommend you wear.
+In this first section, we’re going to talk about the gear you need.
+This ranges from your camera and lens choices to remote shutters and tripods, all the way through to the clothes we recommend you wear.

 We also go over a few handy accessories that you won’t want to leave home without.

 To make sure you have all the necessary gear for Milky Way photography, read our article!

 Sensor size is often a topic of discussion amongst photographers.
 It affects the field of view, depth of field and resolution of your images.
 Therefore it is crucial to know at least the basic traits of each sensor type before delving into photography.

 Which sensor you choose will naturally affect your astrophotography as well.
 When it comes to field of view, each sensor size has its advantages and disadvantages.
 However, in the case of low light performance, full frame cameras definitely win the competition.

 Read our article if you would like to know more about how different sensor sizes affect your astrophotos!

 Shooting at night means that you need to think carefully about what you are going to wear.
 You need to take the lower night temperature into account.